nextcloud/cookbook/docs/dev/contributing/setup.md

 Be sure to recreate the containers after modifying `docker-compose.yml` using `docker-compose up -d`.

-### Usage of [nextcloud-docker-debug](https://github.com/christianlupus/nextcloud-docker-debug) by christianlupus

-The installation process is described in the README of that project.
-Feel free to contact the author in cases of problems.

 ## Install PHP dependencies

 The app needs some depdencies in the PHP backend.
 These are managed via [composer](http://composer.org).
 Make sure, you have composer ready on your development machine.